Jin-Jaw/AdvTechnicalArtist-Challenge/README.md

 ## The Problem

-We need a portal that can be used by players to travel between different locations/levels inside our app.
+We need a portal that can be used by players to travel between different locations/levels inside our app, players will use these portals to travel from our shared social lobby to individual stadiums/locations.

 We have provided a sci-fi themed "gate" mesh where we need to add a portal effect that includes the following: